-The Missisagi Lighthouse was built in 1873 to aid travelers through the dangerous Mississagi Straits.
-Due to an off shore magnetic reef the navigational systems in ships would be thrown off causing many shipwrecks.
+The Mississagi Lighthouse was built in 1873 to aid travelers through the dangerous Mississagi Straits.
+Due to an off shore magnetic reef the navigational systems in ships would be thrown off causing many shipwrecks, and so the Lighthouse was a necessity.

-In 1881 the Fog Horn Plant was built to further aid travelers through the dense fog that often covers the Straits in the early morning.
+In 1881 the Fog Horn Plant was built to further aid travelers through the dense fog that often covers the Straits in early morning.
+The entire building was filled with the machinery to power the horn, which still sits at the top of the building!

 The North Channel runs between Manitoulin, St. Joseph, Drummond, and Cockburn Island and the main shores of Northern Ontario.
 This passage is preferred by many sailors over the unpredictable open waters of Lake Huron.
 Although it is protected from the ever changing harsh weather that is faced in the openness of Lake Huron, the North Channel has its own dangers including protruding rocks, magnetic reefs and many other fierce obstacles sailors must face.

-To enter the North Channel many sailors come in the southern entrance through the Missisagi Straits in between the west end of Manitoulin Island and Cockburn Island.
+To enter the North Channel many sailors come in the southern entrance through the Mississagi Straits in between the west end of Manitoulin Island and Cockburn Island.

 In 1855 a contract resulted in the construction of Lake Huron's Six Imperial Tower's as well as a Lighthouse on Badgeley Island, St. Joseph Island, and along the Mississagi Straits.
 Due to the high and unpredictable expense of building the six imperial towers, these Lighthouse projects were postponed.